-Not all AST’s are the same, so it’s important you issue a detailed and fair agreement.
-If in doubt, contact our professional staff at Stirling Ackroyd for help.
+Not all AST’s are treated equal, so it’s important you issue a detailed and fair agreement.
+If in doubt, contact our professional staff at Townends for help.

 Preparing a property

-Before taking on a tenant, you should always complete reference and credit checks (and Right to Rent checks if the property is in England).
-It’s also important to source the right insurance to protect your property as most standard house insurance policies won’t provide the right level of protection.
+Before taking on a tenant, you should always undertake reference and credit checks (and Right to Rent checks if the property is in England).
+It’s also important to source the right insurance to protect your investment as most standard house insurance policies won’t provide the right level of protection.
 Insurance for landlords should include loss of rent, unoccupied periods, accidental image, legal expenses and rent protection.

-At this point, make sure your property is ready for your tenants and that you’ve complied with all the right regulation.
-If you haven’t met all your obligations, you may not be able to serve a Section 21 notice should you need to regain possession of the property.
+At this point, make sure your property is ready to receive tenants and that you’ve complied with all the right regulation.
+If you haven’t met all your obligations, you may not be able to serve a Section 21 notice should you need to regain possession of your property.